YanFDU/Calcium_Imaging_analysis_pipeline/Suite2P_PyQ/Readme.txt

 🔹 1.
 This executable file were tested on Win_X64

 🔹 2.
 You don't need to install anaconda or suite2P to get "Suite2P_PyQt5_GUI.exe" work.
-But a system (win_X64) with Visual C++ Redistributable.
+But a system (win_X64) with Visual C++ Redistributable is needed.
 **If your app fails with a DLL error like vcruntime140.dll missing, install the Visual C++ Redistributable.